albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 a bit.
 I will update this post when that happens.

 As for the price?
-Well over the course of testing I probably sent more than one million requests to the CloudFront servers and transferred around a GB of data.
-According to the pricing charts, this will cost me only about one dollar.
+Well over the course of testing I probably sent more than one million requests to the CloudFront servers and transferred around a gigabyte of data.
+According to the pricing charts, this will cost me a measly single dollar.
 Not bad at all, especially considering that's far more traffic than I expect to get in a typical month.